Dianthus armeria (Deptford Pink)

 Leaves are up to 3 inches long and 1/8 inch wide, toothless, finely hairy around the edges especially near the base, tapering to a blunt or pointed tip, bulging at the leaf node where a pair of opposite leaves join the stem, often with fine white hairs covering the node.
-Stems are green, slender and stiff, mostly hairless except at the leaf nodes and near the flowers.
+Stems are green, slender and stiff, often branched in the upper stem, mostly hairless except at the leaf nodes and near the flowers.

 Please visit our sponsors

 Where to buy native seed and plants ↓

 - Deptford Pink with Common St. Johns-wort and Grecian Foxglove

 Photos by K. Chayka taken near Stillwater in Washington County.
 Photos by Peter M. Dziuk taken in Washington and Anoka counties.

 Have you seen this plant in Minnesota, or have any other comments about it?